 The polarizing styling of the Audi TT is a love-it or hate-it affair, and by now it should be pretty clear where my heart is.
 While I love all of the first-generation TTs, the early production run coupes without the spoiler are my favorite.
 To my eye, the spoiler ruins the otherwise flowing lines of the car.
 Audi came up with a much more elegant solution to this problem with the motorized rear spoiler introduced in the second-generation model, which deploys only when needed (at speeds above 70 mph), and then retracts again once you get below 40 mph.

-Unfortunately, the future for the TT (at least as we know it) is not bright.
-A perennial slow-seller, Audi is lucky to sell 250 of them in the US on a good month.
-Indeed, Audi has already confirmed that the current third-generation model of the sports coupe will be the last.
-As of this writing, rumors are swirling that in the future the TT name will be affixed to (what else), a BEV crossover, as Audi (like most other automakers), looks to electrify their fleet and fill their showrooms with an ever-increasing array of SUVs.
-The proposed name for this crossover? eTTron.
+Unfortunately, the fate of the TT (at least as we know it) was not bright.
+A perennial slow-seller, Audi was lucky to sell 250 of them in the US on a good month.
+Indeed, the third-generation model of the sports coupe was to be the last.

 Related Reading